Lautenschlager-id/transfromage/docs/Events.md

 >		} -- The status id.
 >	}, -- The list of mode statuses.
 >	orbId = 0, -- The id of the current shaman orb.
->	totalOrbs = 0, -- The total of unlocked shaman orbs.
+>	totalOrbs = 0, -- Number of shaman orbs unlocked.
 >	orbs = {
 >		[id] = true -- The id of the shaman orb as index.
 >	}, -- The list of unlocked shaman orbs.